uncommonMath/YAVS/README.md

-# yavs
+# YAVS
-yet another video service
+Yet another service for sharing video with friends from YouTube, Twitch and other sites.